appgate/terraform-provider-appgatesdp/website/docs/r/policy.markdown

 * `ringfence_rules`: (Optional) List of Ringfence Rule IDs in this Policy.
 * `ringfence_rule_links`: (Optional) List of Ringfence Rule tags in this Policy.
 * `tamper_proofing`: (Optional) Will enable Tamper Proofing on desktop clients which will make sure the routes and ringfence configurations are not changed.
 * `override_site`: (Optional) Site ID where all the Entitlements of this Policy must be deployed.
-This overrides Entitlement&#39;s own Site and to be used only in specific network layouts.
+This overrides Entitlement's own Site and to be used only in specific network layouts.
 Otherwise the assigned site on individual Entitlements will be used.
 * `administrative_roles`: (Optional) List of Administrative Role IDs in this Policy.
 * `id`: (Required) ID of the object.
 * `name`: (Required) Name of the object.